jakobringler/blog/content/notes/Tower Sketcher.md

 - pytorch
 ---

-## Training a Neural Net to Understand my Drawings
+## Training a Neural Net to Understand Sketches
 This project is part of [[notes/ML Castles |ML Castles]] and was created for my bachelor's thesis.

 ### Concept